Brucellosis in dogs. Signs, symptoms and treatments

 What is brucellosis in dogs?

-Brucellosis is a highly contagious bacterial disease that affects all dogs regardless of age or breed, although dogs who haven't been spayed or neutered and are used for breeding are most at risk.
+Brucellosis, often referred to as Brucella canis, is a bacterial disease that affects all dogs regardless of age or breed, although dogs who haven't been spayed or neutered and are used for breeding are most at risk.
 It can also be passed on to humans.
+Historically, the UK has not had cases of Brucella canis, but there's been a growing trend of cases associated with imported dogs.

 Brucellosis causes, amongst other things, infections in the uterus of female dogs, and an infection in the testicles in male dogs, called epididymitis.